The following are the six instruments used to carry out the mission of the Black Studies Program.

 - Black Studies Academic Program

 This interdisciplinary academic program consists of approximately 89 Black Studies courses offered by 20 different departments which are housed in four different colleges of the University.
-Students can earn an interdisciplinary minor in Black Studies.
-A major in Black Studies will be offered in the future.
+Students can earn an interdisciplinary major or minor in Black Studies.

 - Howard A. Mims African American Cultural Center